 From the Merlion Park, our next stop was the Esplanade, the Durian-shaped buildings across the river.
 Here’s how to get there.

-- Cross the Anderson Bridge and walk to the Esplanade Park.
+2. Cross the Anderson Bridge and walk to the Esplanade Park.
 It’s that pocket of greens in the area.
-Walk across it and you’ll see this majestic building across the street — Supreme Court of Singapore.
+From here you will see a number of majestic buildings including the Victoria Theatre and the Supreme Court of Singapore.

-My mom and I had dinner at Makansutra.
-It was our first time to try Indian food.
-I liked it but my mom’s tastebuds took longer to adjust.
+I had dinner at Makansutra.
 After dinner, we saw an ice cream vendor and bought some.
 I remembered the Amazing Race featuring eating ice-cream Singapore-style in one of their episodes a few seasons ago.
 It was big and very tasty.
 S$1 each.